moemen95/Pytorch-Project-Template/README.md

 ### Tutorials:
 We are providing a series of tutorials to get your started

-* [Getting Started from Scratch Tutorial](https://github.com/moemen95/PyTorch-Project-Template/blob/master/tutorials/template_tutorial.md) where we provide a guide on the main steps to get started on your project.
+* [Getting Started Tutorial](https://github.com/moemen95/PyTorch-Project-Template/blob/master/tutorials/getStarted_tutorial.md) where we provide a guide on the main steps to get started on your project.
 * [Mnist tutorial](https://github.com/moemen95/PyTorch-Project-Template/blob/master/tutorials/mnist_tutorial.md): Here we take an already implemented NN model on Mnist and adapt it to our template structure.

 ### Contribution:
 * We aim that this template can be a central place for different examples of the well-known PyTorch Deep learning models.
-* We are welcoming any contribution from the community that will make this come true.
-We urge people to add their PyTorch models into the template.
+* We are welcoming any contribution from the community that will make this come true so we urge people to add their PyTorch models into the template.
 * We are also welcoming any proposed changes about the class design pattern used in this project.

 ### Template Class Diagram: